wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`isAlertOpened`</td>
-<td markdown="span"> Outputs the contents of the section only if the alert is firing.
+<td markdown="span"> Includes the contents of the section only if the alert is firing.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertUpdated`</td>
-<td markdown="span"> Outputs the contents of the section only if the alert is updated.
+<td markdown="span"> Includes the contents of the section only if the alert is updated.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertResolved`</td>
-<td markdown="span"> Outputs the contents of the section only if the alert is resolved.
+<td markdown="span"> Includes the contents of the section only if the alert is resolved.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertMaintenance`</td>
-<td markdown="span"> Outputs the contents of the section only if one or more sources associated with the alert are in an ongoing maintenance window.
+<td markdown="span"> Includes the contents of the section only if one or more sources associated with the alert are in an ongoing maintenance window.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertSnoozed`</td>
-<td markdown="span"> Outputs the contents of the section only if the alert has been snoozed.
+<td markdown="span"> Includes the contents of the section only if the alert has been snoozed.
 </td>
 </tr>
 </tbody>
 </table>

-### Example Template
+**Example: Conditionalizing Content in a Plain Text Alert Target Template**

-Here is an alert target template for plain text notifications that include a single line corresponding to the type of trigger.
+Here is an alert target template for plain text notifications that sends the text "Alert is firing!" if the alert opened, and sends different messages if the alert is updated or resolved.

 {% raw %}
 ```handlebars
 {{!
 Alert Opened section }}